-- 1) When you arrive inside the lobby, your child must take their temperature and get a "normal" reading. - 2) Using your phone or our desk kiosk, sign your child in and complete the daily health screening questions. - 3) A teacher will assist in walking your child to the appropriate classroom.
-Staff is only allowed past the front counter to ensure safety.
-Parents/guardians can speak to Directors for further information, arrangements, and requests. - 4) Send your child off with a hug.
+When you arrive inside the lobby, your child must take their temperature and get a "normal" reading.

+2) Using your phone or our desk kiosk, sign your child in and complete the daily health screening questions.

+3) A teacher will assist in walking your child to the appropriate classroom.
+At this time, staff is only allowed past the front counter.

+4) Send your child off with a hug.